-Carissa Browning was appointed to the Board of Directors in January 2022 and is a first-time director nominee.
-Ms. Browning is a Corporate Commercial Lawyer at EnerNext Partners, a boutique legal and advisory platform focused on energy, cleantech and sustainability, and previously served as legal counsel for BC Hydro and TransAlta Corporation.
+Carissa Browning was appointed to the Board of Directors in January 2022.
+Ms. Browning is a Corporate Commercial Lawyer at EnerNEXT Partners, a boutique legal and advisory platform focused on energy, cleantech and sustainability.
+She previously served as legal counsel for BC Hydro and TransAlta Corporation.
 She has broad industry experience in electricity and renewable energy, technology, fintech and commodity trading, and advises on matters relating to corporate governance, market regulation and sustainability.
-Ms. Browning currently sits on the Board of Women + Power and formerly served on the boards of Energy Efficiency Alberta, TAMA Transmission, and Circle for Aboriginal Relations (CFAR).
-She holds a BA and LLB from the University of Calgary, and regularly contributes her thought leadership and reflections on the importance of diverse representation, reconciliation and her views as an Indigenous woman and identifies as a Dene from the Dehcho Region (Northwest Territories).
+Ms. Browning is currently appointed to the Calgary Chapter Executive of the Institute of Corporate Directors, and formerly served on the boards of Women + Power, Energy Efficiency Alberta, TAMA Transmission, and Circle for Aboriginal Relations ("CFAR").
+She holds a B.A. and LL.B. from the University of Calgary, and regularly contributes her thought leadership and reflections on the importance of diverse representation, reconciliation, and her views as an Indigenous woman.
+She identifies as a Dene from the Dehcho region (Northwest Territories).

-January 2022
+Independent director since January 2022

-Resides: Alberta, Canada
+Resides Alberta, Canada

-Human capital matters

-Market regulation

-Legal and regulatory

-Investment banking

-Sustainability

-Mergers & acquisitions
+Human capital matters Market regulation Legal and regulatory Energy Sustainability Mergers & acquisitions Corporate governance

-Corporate governance

 Compliance

-B.A. and LLB, University of Calgary B.A., Communications and Culture, University of Calgary
+B.A. and LL.B., University of Calgary B.A., Communications and Culture, University of Calgary